 Child Welfare Digital Services produces a monthly report for the Legislature and stakeholders to follow as the project works to replace the CMS/CWS legacy system.

-Click here to read the May 2017 report online.
+Click here to read the February 2018 report online.

 Thank you for your patience as we address ongoing audio issues at CWDS Headquarters to provide online listeners access to the event.

 We will announce the new date as soon as possible.
 Please stay tuned and visit the CWDS website for the latest updates.

 The CALS team is designing and prototyping software that supports the county and state business process for certifying, approving and licensing Resource Family Homes and Children’s Residential Facilities.
 Early development efforts have focused on the Resource Family Home application process, including support to users from intake of a new application through to decision to approve or deny.
 The first delivery from CALS is slated to be a standalone facility and home search that integrates results from CWS/CMS and LIS and FAS, which will allow users to view placements, compliance history, and current license or approval status for all state-licensed and county-approved placement resources.

 As project staff previously assigned to individual digital services, the group is now officially formed with team members reporting up through one organization to operate as a collective, working on a common backlog prioritized by product leadership across the digital services.
 This change will give CWDS an enterprise-wide view of important features that will help the project deliver world class software and expedite the deployment of CWS-CARES.

 The team is led by Gregg Hill as Product Owner.
 Members include: Alyssa Burke, Robert Chilton, Christy Dunwoodie, Danny Eck, Geoff Heath, Antoinette Houston, Matt Johnson, Maria Kuznetsova, Liz Lin, Amy Lee, Jan Schafer, Julia Schaumburg and Lori Stevenson.